Bentonville man accused of raping Bella Vista woman

 The woman documented Crawford physically abused her in his car in May 2021 and she provided photographs of her injuries from the incident to police, according to the affidavit.

-She said Crawford choked her in November 2021 until she passed out; she also told police Crawford showed up at her house in February 2022 and beat her with a belt and raped her, according to the affidavit.
+She said Crawford choked her in November 2021 until she passed out; she also told police Crawford showed up at her house in February 2022, beat her with a belt and raped her, according to the affidavit.

 Crawford's arraignment is set for 8 a.m.
 Sept.
 18 in Benton County Circuit Judge Robin Green's courtroom.